UNSW

 Golf

-EXPLAINER: What is sportswashing and who should care about it?
+Explainer: What is sportswashing and who should care about it?

 Human Rights Defender student intern Austin Irwin explains sportswashing and explores its relationship with athletes, sports and human rights.